thorbeorn/minecraftserver-docker-image/readme.md

 - a short and precise dockerfile
 - an entrypoint containing all functions to be executed when the image is launched

-Minecraft server is initially based on the [bookworm-slim debian](https://hub.docker.com/_/debian) distribution, and then uses two main programs to manage the minecraft server:
+Minecraft server is initially based on the [jammy ubuntu](https://hub.docker.com/_/ubuntu) and [bookworm-slim debian](https://hub.docker.com/_/debian) distribution, and then uses two main programs to manage the minecraft server:
 - [Screen](https://doc.ubuntu-fr.org/screen) to manage the terminal server integrated into the docker terminal
 - [openjdk-17-jdk-headless](https://packages.debian.org/bookworm/openjdk-17-jdk-headless) for launching and managing the mineraft server.